u16052642/thrive_erp_documentation/documentation-16.0/content/legal/terms/enterprise.rst

 The Customer agrees to:

-- pay Odoo SA any applicable charges for the Services of the present Agreement, in accordance with the payment conditions specified at the signature of this contract ;
+- pay Thrive Bureau ERP SA any applicable charges for the Services of the present Agreement, in accordance with the payment conditions specified at the signature of this contract ;
-- immediately notify Odoo SA when their actual number of Users exceeds the number specified at the conclusion of the Agreement, and in this event, pay the applicable additional fee as described in section :ref:`charges_standard`;
+- immediately notify Thrive Bureau ERP SA when their actual number of Users exceeds the number specified at the conclusion of the Agreement, and in this event, pay the applicable additional fee as described in section :ref:`charges_standard`;
-- take all measures necessary to guarantee the unmodified execution of the part of the Software that verifies the validity of the Odoo Enterprise Edition usage, as described in :ref:`enterprise_access` ;
+- take all measures necessary to guarantee the unmodified execution of the part of the Software that verifies the validity of the Thrive Bureau ERP Enterprise Edition usage, as described in :ref:`enterprise_access` ;
 - appoint 1 dedicated Customer contact person for the entire duration of the Agreement;
-- provide written notice to Odoo SA 30 days before changing their main point of contact to work with another Odoo Partner, or to work with Odoo SA directly.
+- provide written notice to Thrive Bureau ERP SA 30 days before changing their main point of contact to work with another Thrive Bureau ERP Partner, or to work with Thrive Bureau ERP SA directly.

 When the Customer chooses to use the Cloud Platform, the Customer further agrees to: